Ludwig Drums

-Ludwig Drums is a United States musical instrument manufacturer, focused on percussion.
+Ludwig Drums is an American musical instrument manufacturer, focused on percussion.
 It is a subsidiary of Conn-Selmer.

 Products manufactured by Ludwig include timpani, drum kits, and drum hardware.
 The company also makes keyboard percussion instruments, such as marimbas, vibraphones, and xylophones, through the Ludwig-Musser brand.

 History

 The Ludwig Drum Company was established in 1909 by William F. & Theobald Ludwig, sons of a German immigrant to the United States.
 William Jr. had been a professional drummer, playing with circuses and touring vaudeville shows, along with the occasional skating-rink gig.
 Since this work was irregular, he and his brother, Theobald, opened a drum shop in Chicago; they called it Ludwig & Ludwig.
 The company started with a concept for the design and manufacture of a functional bass drum pedal.

 The company added new products to its catalog, such as snare drums and timpani, in 1916.
 In 1917, Ludwig signed a deal to build rope-tensioned snare drums to support World War I. Theobald Ludwig died in 1918, and William continued on his own.

 In the late 1920s, the company was sold to the C. G. Conn instrument company.
 William Ludwig stayed on to run the company for Conn (which also owned the Leedy Manufacturing Company at this time).
 Eventually, William Ludwig decided to leave Conn and start a new company of his own.
 He was unable to use the Ludwig name since that trademark now belonged to Conn who continued to market Ludwig & Ludwig drums.

 From about 1921 to 1931, Ludwig made banjos, such as the Big Chief Banjo (1930), displayed at the American Banjo Museum.

 The Big Chief banjo was highly decorated, with gold plating, engraving, and decorative inlayed wood patterns.

 The back, in wood inlay.
 The banjos are highly prized today, but were ultimately a financial failure, the market having disappeared.